orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * We assume here that the caller of this method inside the node is trusted and has already verified the block.
 * We want to commit blocks in sequence, so make sure the given [block height](../../terminology.md) is the next of `last_committed_block`.
 * If not, discard the commit and return the next desired block height (which is the next of `last_committed_block`).
-* Optimization: If transaction pool missed a day, it only needs to receive the last configurable expiration window (eg. 30 min).
+* Optimization: If the transaction pool missed a day, it only needs to receive the last configurable expiration window (e.g. 30 min).
 The beginning of the day can be skipped.
 This will probably require a new method from block storage that translates past time stamp to block height.

 #### Ignore blocks with an expired timestamp
 * If the block timestamp is beyond the expiration time (and so are its transactions), it can be ignored.
-  * Transaction is expired if its timestamp is earlier than current time minus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
+  * Transaction is expired if its timestamp is earlier than the current time minus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
   * If the pools contain any expired transactions, they have periodical timers that clear them.

 #### Commit receipts
 * For each transaction receipt:
   * Add the receipt, block height and block timestamp to the committed pool.
-  * Notify public api about transactions it needs to respond to:
+  * Notify public API about transactions it needs to respond to:
-    * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
+    * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public API.
-    * If indeed local, update the registered public api service by calling its `HandleTransactionsBlock`.
+    * If indeed local, update the registered public API service by calling its `HandleTransactionsBlock`.
   * Remove the corresponding transactions (based on their `txhash`) from the pending pool.
 * Update `last_committed_block` to match the given block.